We live in

-We primarily help antique sellers, be they collectors, their heirs,
+be they the original collectors, their heirs, or others sell

-potential consignors with no obligation or fee as part of the consignment
+with consignors with no obligation or fee as part of the

 sales service that we offer.
 I am not the free information

-booth for general questions about history or value of antiques that
+booth for general questions about history of, or value of antiques that

-are not being offered to me or to be sold from my site.
+are not being offered for sale to me or to be sold from my site.

 4. Why should I